PURE LEAF TEA 101

 In this workshop we covered the history of tea, learnt about the five different tea varieties, brewing tips and sampled five artisan loose leaf tea varieties.

 All tea types (Black, Green, Oolong, Pu-erh & White), come from the leaves and buds of one very special plant called Camellia Sinensis.
 The tea plant ranges from small shrubs to large ancient tea trees.

 A particular tea type is determined by how the tea leaves are harvested and processed.
 Listed below is a brief description of the five main tea types along with names and steeping guides of all the teas that we sampled at the workshop:

 White tea gets its name from the tiny, silver hairs on the dried leaves.
 This tea is carefully harvested by hand once a year, for only a few weeks in early spring.
 White tea is made with young buds and leaves that are carefully picked and dried.
 This tea is the least processed and closest you can get to the natural state of tea leaf.

 White tea sampled at the workshop:

 STEEPING GUIDE: Tea: 2 g Water: 85 C, 1 cup Time: 5-8 minutes

 FLAVOR PROFILE: Lightly floral and fruity fragrance, mellow & brisk taste with lingering sweetness

 Green tea is made using young tea leaves that are picked, wilted and then either pan fired or steamed to stop the oxidization of the leaves.
-There are numerous varieties of Green tea with unique flavors.
-Usually Chinese green teas are toasty, nutty & floral & Japanese teas are vegetal with marine notes & rich in umami.
+There are numerous varieties of green tea with unique flavours.
+Usually Chinese green teas are toasty, nutty & floral & Japanese teas are vegetal with marine notes, rich in umami.

 Green tea sampled at the workshop: